 - THE BAD NEWS is, unfortunately people can also be lazy, stupid, ignorant, vain, incompetent, dishonest, unreliable, greedy, egomaniacal, unpredictable and moody.
 They can be proud, selfish, competitive, lustful, angry, envious, mean, busy, insensitive and thoughtless too.
 Some will disagree with you, boss you around, betray, exploit, misunderstand and mislead you, deliberately or otherwise.
 (Goble 2007)

-So communicating with and understanding other people can be hard work, but don’t worry, everyone finds this challenging, it’s not just you!
-It doesn’t matter if you’re an extrovert or an introvert, communication is a challenge for everyone, and everyone can get better at it too.
-This chapter takes a look at the softer skills and techniques you can use to improve your communication with other people, whatever mood they are in and whosever team they are on.
+This shouldn’t be news to you but it means communicating with and understanding other people can be hard work, but don’t worry, everyone finds this challenging, it’s not just you!
+It doesn’t matter if you’re an extrovert or an introvert, communication is a challenge for everybody, and everyone can get better at it too.
+This chapter takes a look at the softer skill of written communication and techniques you can use to improve your writing.
+Whatever mood your readers are in, they’ll find it a lot easier to work with you when you can express yourself clearly in writing.

 Studying computer science gives you an awesome superpower.
 We will look at some of the reasons why in chapter 6 on Computing your Future.
 But for now, let us just acknowledge that hard technical skills like computing are highly sought after and valuable, both commercially and otherwise.